thindil/nish/README.md

   `info` call from the shell.
 * `addCommand [command name]`: add the new command to the shell.
 The name must be unique.
 The command will not be added if there is registered the shell's command with that name.
-If you want to replace existing command, use call `replaceCommand` (see below).
+If you want to replace an existing command, use call `replaceCommand` (see below).
 Commands named *exit*, *set*, *unset* and *cd* can't be added.
 * `deleteCommand [command name]`: remove the selected command from the shell.